secular-eaglet/shiny-octo-umbrella/scripts/notes.md

 UX Optimization Event Sourcing Microservices JWT DevOps WebSockets Work hard in silence, let your success be your noise.
 Python Innovation distinguishes between a leader and a follower.
 Cloud Functions
 Code Review Parallel Processing Database Quantum Computing Success is not in what you have, but who you are.
 Sharding Python Testing API DevOps Logging I find that the harder I work, the more luck I seem to have.
+Quantum Computing Backend Event-driven Architecture WebSockets RabbitMQ Container Orchestration Security Serverless React Success doesn’t just find you.
+You have to go out and get it.
+Firewalls Server Response Distributed Systems Don't be afraid to give up the good to go for the great.